KRTirtho/spotube/README.md

 - Add seek Lyric for currently playing track
 - Support for playing/streaming podcasts/shows
 - Easy installation procedure/mechanism for simplicity

+## Things that don't work
+- Shows & Podcasts aren't supported as it'd require premium anyway
+- Beautiful UI (you missed it, see the title😂^)
+- Images aren't added to ensure the lowest resource usage
+- OS Media Controls

 #### Social handlers